59n/discord-pushover-selfbot/README.md

 - `ENABLE_DISCORD_NOTIF`: Set to `true` to enable Discord webhook notifications
 - `ENABLE_NTFY`: Set to `true` to enable ntfy notifications

-## License
+## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Disclaimer
+## ⚠️ Disclaimer

-This bot uses discord.js-selfbot-v13 which is not officially supported by Discord.
-Use at your own risk as it may violate Discord's Terms of Service.
+**Important**: This bot uses discord.js-selfbot-v13 which interacts with user accounts.
+Please be aware of Discord's Terms of Service when using selfbots.